 - Soreness, redness, or swelling where the shot was given

-- Hoarseness; sore, red or itchy eyes; cough
+- Sore, red or itchy eyes

-- Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or behavior changes.
+- Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or unusual behavior.

-- If you think it is a severe allergic reaction or other emergency that can't wait, call 9-1-1 or get the person to the nearest hospital.
+- If you think it is a severe allergic reaction or other emergency that can't wait, call 9-1-1 and get the person to the nearest hospital.
 Otherwise, call your doctor.

-- Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor might file this report, or you can do it yourself through the "VAERS website":http://vaers.hhs.gov/index, or by calling 1-800-822-7967.
+- Reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your doctor should file this report, or you can do it yourself through the VAERS web site at www.vaers.hhs.gov, or by calling 1-800-822-7967.

-- Contact your "local or state health department":http://www.cdc.gov/vaccines/spec-grps/prog-mgrs/grantee-imz-websites.htm.
+- Call your local or state health department.

 - Contact the Centers for Disease Control and Prevention (CDC): Call 1-800-232-4636 (1-800-CDC-INFO) or visit CDC's website at www.cdc.gov/flu.

-All content below is taken in its entirety from the CDC Inactivated Influenza Vaccine Information Statement (VIS): "http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html":http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html
+All content below is taken in its entirety from the CDC Inactivated Influenza Vaccine Information Statement (VIS) www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html

 CDC review information for Inactivated Influenza VIS:

-Content source: "National Center for Immunization and Respiratory Diseases":http://www.cdc.gov/ncird/
+Content source: National Center for Immunization and Respiratory Diseases

-Why get vaccinated?
+1. Why get vaccinated?

-Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.
+Influenza ("flu") is a contagious disease that spreads around the United States every year, usually between October and May.

-Flu is caused by the influenza virus, and can be spread by coughing, sneezing, and close contact.
+Flu is caused by influenza viruses, and is spread mainly by coughing, sneezing, and close contact.

 Each year thousands of people in the United States die from flu, and many more are hospitalized.

-Some inactivated flu vaccine contains a very small amount of a mercury-based preservative called thimerosal.
-Studies have shown that thimerosal in vaccines is not harmful, but flu vaccines that do not contain a preservative are available.
+Some inactivated flu vaccines contain a very small amount of a mercury-based preservative called thimerosal.
+Studies have not shown thimerosal in vaccines to be harmful, but flu vaccines that do not contain thimerosal are available.

-Some people should not get this vaccine.
+3. Some people should not get this vaccine

-Tell the person who gives you the vaccine:
+Tell the person who is giving you the vaccine:

-Risks of a vaccine reaction
+4. Risks of a vaccine reaction

-With a vaccine, like any medicine, there is a chance of side effects.
+With any medicine, including vaccines, there is a chance of reactions.
 These are usually mild and go away on their own, but serious reactions are also possible.

 If these problems occur, they usually begin soon after the shot and last 1 or 2 days.

 The safety of vaccines is always being monitored.
-For more information, visit the "vaccine safety website":http://www.cdc.gov/vaccinesafety/index.html.
+For more information, visit www.cdc.gov/vaccinesafety.

-What if there is a serious reaction?
+5. What if there is a serious reaction?